 4. Mobile and web strategy

 Whether the business launches a mobile application immediately or not, it is essential to have a fully functioning mobile strategy.
-Whether it is a responsive design or mobile application, there must be clarity in goals while designing the solution so that the shopping experience enriches the user experience.
-A new business can opt for web development services in India or any of the leading web service providing countries in favor of mobile app development solutions in the initial days of their e-commerce solution launch.
+Whether it is a responsive design or a mobile application, there must be clarity in goals while designing the solution so that the shopping experience enriches the user experience.
+A new business can opt for web development services in India or any of the leading web service-providing countries in favor of mobile app development solutions in the initial days of their e-commerce solution launch.
 A responsive website or web application will be a meaningful investment for the long term and give the customer a sense of permanency about the business.
-Extending the service with a mobile application thereafter will ensure more downloads and establish brand loyalty, which is a fickle currency in times of such tough competition.
+Extending the service with a mobile application after that will ensure more downloads and establish brand loyalty, which is a fickle currency in times of such tough competition.